-Individuals can lower their taxable income during Income Tax Return in India by opting for investment options which attract deductions and exemptions u/s 80C and 80U as stipulated by IT laws while also substantially increasing their wealth.
-Under Section 80C, an individual can avail exemptions up to Rs.
+Individuals can lower their taxable income during Income Tax Return in India by opting for investment options that attract deductions and exemptions u/s 80C and 80U as stipulated by IT laws while also substantially increasing their wealth.
+Under Section 80C, an individual can avail of exemptions up to Rs.
 1.5 Lakh.
-An individual can invest in the following options for availing the exemption –
+An individual can invest in the following options for availing of the exemption –

-ITR forms are segregated according to classes of taxpayers.
+ITR forms are segregated according to the classes of taxpayers.
 These are demonstrated in the table below.

 |ITR Forms||Class of Taxpayer|

 |ITR Form 2||HUFs and individuals with income from sources other than business and profession|

 |ITR Form 3||HUFs with income from business or profession|

 |ITR Form 4||Individuals and HUFs with income from house property|

 |ITR Form 4S||A special taxation scheme for HUFs u/s 44AD/AE|

 |ITR Form 5||AOPs, artificial judiciary entities, Firms, LLPs, and local authorities|